 At the heart of the conversation: Entrepreneurial Thought & Action® by college leadership is no longer nice to have; it has become a requirement.

 Heidi Neck, Babson Academy’s academic director, opened the evening’s discussion with her thoughts about the current state of affairs.

 “We are working in an industry where tradition is holding us down, while our competition is speeding up,” Neck said.
 “We should not be reacting to the future; we should be creating the future.
 We play defense when we should be playing offense,” she said.
 “For more than 30 years, Babson has been teaching professors and academic leaders from colleges around the world how to teach entrepreneurship.”

-The event included two panel discussions plus an interview with President-elect Stephen Spinelli Jr.
+The event included two panel discussions plus an interview with President-elect Stephen Spinelli, Jr. MBA ‘92, PhD.

 The first panel focused on the qualities needed by transformative leaders and featured Saul Kaplan, founder and chief catalyst of the Business Innovation Factory, and James V. Koch, Board of Visitors professor of economics, and president emeritus of Old Dominion University.

 Kaplan suggested that college leaders need to have a willingness to imagine a world that does not exist today, and to try new approaches.

 “College leadership needs to open up new markets and find new ways to deliver value to their students,” he said.
 “Colleges need a program for incremental improvement plus innovation to advance the current model.
 But, they also need, at the same time, to create the conditions for people to think about and create new markets.
 Colleges are organized for tweaks but not for transformations.
 You cannot transform anything unless you can imagine new markets.”